Corporate Governance Principles

 Meeting Attendance/Communication

-The Board of Directors meets quarterly every year, and the directors also attend O'Reilly's Annual Shareholders Meeting.
-Additionally special meetings may be called from time to time, and telephonic meetings are occasionally arranged.
-The Board receives a monthly packet relative to O'Reilly's financial performance and is kept abreast of new operational issues, such as major acquisitions or procedural changes.
+The Board of Directors meets quarterly every year, and the directors also attend O’Reilly’s Annual Meeting of Shareholders.
+Additionally, special meetings may be called from time to time, and telephonic or virtual meetings are occasionally arranged.
+The Board receives a monthly packet relative to O’Reilly’s financial performance and is kept abreast of new operational issues, such as major acquisitions or procedural changes.
+Information and materials that are important to the Board’s understanding of the agenda items and other topics to be considered at a Board meeting should, to the extent practicable, be distributed sufficiently in advance of the meeting to permit prior review by the directors.

 The independent directors shall meet in executive session independent of the CEO and other executive officers at least twice annually.

-The Board believes that management speaks for the company.
-In accordance with this philosophy and given their obligations respecting confidentiality, Directors should defer initially to O’Reilly’s investor relations Vice President or its General Counsel when requested to make any comments regarding O’Reilly or its business.
-If comments from the Board are appropriate, they should, in most circumstances, come from the Chairman, the Lead Director or Committee Chair following consultation with the Chief Executive Officer and others in Executive Management as needed.
+The Board believes that management speaks for the Company.
+In accordance with this philosophy and given their obligations respecting confidentiality, directors should defer initially to O’Reilly’s investor relations Senior Vice President (or Vice President in the event there is no Senior Vice President) or its General Counsel when requested to make any comments regarding O’Reilly or its business.
+If comments from the Board are appropriate, they should, in most circumstances, come from the Chairman, the Independent Lead Director or committee chair following consultation with the Chief Executive Officer and others in Executive Management, as needed.

 Independent Auditor

-The selection of O'Reilly's independent auditor shall be ratified via the Proxy Statement at the Annual Shareholders meeting held in Springfield, Missouri each May.
+The selection of O’Reilly’s independent auditor shall be ratified by shareholders at O’Reilly’s Annual Meeting of Shareholders held each May.